dustin/py-github/README.markdown

     for r in gh.repos.network('dustin', 'memcached'):
         print "%'s %s" % (r.owner_name, r.name)

+### Adjust a Repository's Visibility

+You can adjust repository visibility for your own repositories only (therefore the username is omitted).

+To set a repository public:

+    agh.repos.setVisible('repo-name')

+To set a repository private:

+    agh.repos.setVisible('repo-name', False)

 ## Commits

 The [commit API][commitapi] is available via `gh.commits`.